🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 Let me put this in context for you.

-When people say I don't think the United States is the greatest country, the Finnish president said Team Europe, a continent and Team country.
+When people say, I don't think the United States is the greatest country, the Finnish president said, Team Europe, a continent, and team country.

-Is that an accurate or something like that?
+Is that an accurate thing?

 Something like that.